Who saves the most time and money with lean PAM software?

 For any other machine-to-machine use cases, PrivX provides a Vault that can store access credentials.
 The Vault is accessible through a REST API and PrivX provides a command line interface (CLI) client, as well as Golang and Python SDKs (software development kit), for storing and retrieving these secrets.

-We encourage customers to use ephemeral certificate-based authentication.
+We always encourage customers to use just-in-time and ephemeral certificate-based authentication.
 For systems that cannot be configured for certificate access, PrivX provides a Vault API and a Vault UI for storing and retrieving secrets.

 PrivX comes with a CLI client, as well as Golang and Python SDKs, for storing and retrieving secrets.
 The privileges to access and modify stored secrets are granted via PrivX roles.